-- a. appraise and evaluate the sources of finance and the process for raising finance; - advise on and develop proposals for determining the appropriate financing mix for new businesses and projects; - c. explain and advise on issues relating to the cost of capital; - d. show and explain how dividend policy impacts upon equity value and upon financing and investment decisions; and - e. appraise and explain how the choice of financing impacts on reported corporate performance, and on the recognition and measurement of financial assets and financial liabilities.
+- a. appraise and evaluate the sources of finance and the process for raising finance, taking account of developments in FinTech; - b. advise on and develop proposals for determining the appropriate financing mix for new businesses and projects; - c. explain and advise on issues relating to the cost of capital; - d. show and explain how dividend policy impacts upon equity value and upon financing and investment decisions; and - e. appraise and explain how the choice of financing impacts on reported corporate performance, and on the recognition and measurement of financial assets and financial liabilities.